 Information for Students

 Sexual assaults are terrifying and traumatic.
 If you have been sexually assaulted it is important to seek medical care and treatment to minimize your risk of HIV exposure, sexually transmitted infections and for women pregnancy.
 After a sexual assault, it’s not uncommon to feel fearful, confused, guilty, ashamed or isolated.
 Many people find it helpful to talk with someone about these feelings.
-A Culture of Consent, the College’s resource for sexual assault and rape awareness and prevention, serves to educate men and women about these issues and provides helpful information detailing the immediate steps to take following a sexual assault.
+Sexual Assault Resources, Prevention, and Response, the College’s resource for sexual assault and rape awareness and prevention, serves to educate men and women about these issues and provides helpful information detailing the immediate steps to take following a sexual assault.
 See the college's brochure, Sexual Assault: Information for Men and Women, for additional information.
 There are many concerned and professionally trained people at Emerson College and in the community who are prepared to help you.

 Boston Area Rape Crisis Center (BARCC) - 24 Hour Hotline 1-800-841-8371

 On-campus Sexual Assault Response Team:

 |Counseling and Psychological Services||617-824-8595|

 |Police Department (24/7)||617-824-8555 — in an emergency: 617-824-8888|

 Emerson College does not tolerate sexual assault in any form.
 All forms of sexual assault are prohibited by the College’s Code of Conduct and are considered felonies in the Commonwealth of Massachusetts.
 Individuals who violate the law are subject to harsh penalties through a court of law and/or the campus discipline system.
 Sexual Assault: Information for Men and Women outlines the procedure to file a criminal complaint as well as a complaint through the College’s disciplinary process.
 You determine what action if any to pursue.

 Procedures for Faculty and Staff